-While several well-defined and traveled trails were in existence leading from the Missouri River through the mountains, the Mormons seemed inclined to make use of different routes that would parallel or intercept the regular trails.
+While several well-defined and traveled trails led from the Missouri River through the mountains, the Mormons seemed inclined to use different routes that would parallel or intercept the regular trails.
 Perhaps this was caused largely by the state of feeling that existed between them and the general public.

 All histories of the Mormons during these times say that there existed deep hatred, coupled with fear, between them and the Gentiles, that eventually led up to an armed insurrection by the Mormons in 1857, following the “Mountain Meadows Massacre,” which caused the sending of 5,000 soldiers under General Albert Sidney Johnston to Utah in 1857-58, to quell and subjugate them.

-All early travelers of the trails were inclined to be just as watchful of the Mormons as they were of the Indians, and perhaps rightly too, for records show that many depredations were committed by them under the guise of Indians.
+All early travelers of the trails were inclined to be just as watchful of the Mormons as they were of the Indians, and perhaps rightly too, for records show that they committed many depredations under the guise of Indians.

-Notwithstanding all the present evidence to the contrary, it is the belief of the author that subsequent investigation will prove that the Mormons traveled in greater numbers south of the Platte River than on the north side.
-Some 15,000 Mormons wintered at Florence and Council Bluffs the first year of their migration from Nauvoo, Illinois and thousands of them annually traveled across Iowa through these portals over the northern trail up the north valley of the Platte River to their destination.
+Notwithstanding all the evidence to the contrary, this author believes that subsequent investigation will prove that the Mormons traveled in greater numbers south of the Platte River than on the north side.
+Some 15,000 Mormons wintered at Florence and Council Bluffs, Iowa, the first year of their migration from Nauvoo, Illinois, and thousands of them annually traveled across Iowa through these portals over the northern trail up the north valley of the Platte River to their destination.

-Embarking at the different seaports of England, they took passage on ships that sailed for ports that had rail or steamboat connections to the eastern terminus of some trail that led to their promised land.
-St. Louis had railroads long before Omaha or Council Bluffs, and they could proceed by steamboat from this point up to Independence by regular and well-established services.
-However, proceeding to points on up the river, presented many difficulties.
-At this time Independence was the greatest outfitting point on the Missouri River, so it was naturally the best point for the Mormons to launch forth.
-Later on, the railroads reached St. Joseph, Missouri and Atchison, Kansas.
+Embarking at the different seaports of England, they took passage on ships that sailed for ports with rail or steamboat connections to the eastern terminus of some trail that led to their promised land.
+St. Louis, Missouri, had railroads long before Omaha or Council Bluffs, and they could proceed by steamboat from this point up to Independence, Missouri, by regular and well-established services.
+However, proceeding to points up the river presented many difficulties.
+Independence was the greatest outfitting point on the Missouri River at this time, so it was naturally the best point for the Mormons to launch forth.
+Later, the railroads reached St. Joseph, Missouri, and Atchison, Kansas.
 These, in turn, became the ends of the railroad journey for the Mormon pilgrims from England.
-Thus, by the way of New Orleans, Louisiana up the Mississippi and Missouri Rivers by boat to Independence, Atchison, and St. Joseph, and by train from New York to these points, thousands of Mormons annually arrived and departed overland westward after 1846.
-To this, was added the great migration of Missouri Mormons.
+Thus, by way of New Orleans, Louisiana, up the Mississippi and Missouri Rivers by boat to Independence, Atchison, and St. Joseph, and by train from New York to these points, thousands of Mormons annually arrived and departed overland westward after 1846.
+To this was added the great migration of Missouri Mormons.

 The first groups of Mormons were the ones that cut the many trails across the plains, while the Mormons of the late 1860s seemed content to use the regular trails.
 It is difficult to determine what trail or route was the real Mormon Trail across the plains, as they used so many branches and different routes as far out as the mountains, where most of them converged into the Oregon Trail.

 Quite a few of them continued down the Santa Fe Trail, finally pointing to the north in New Mexico.
-Even all of those who went by the way of Omaha did not follow the old California Trail up the north side of the Platte River.
-Many thousands of them kept to the north of the Elkhorn or Loups Rivers, and finally converged into the Oregon Trail somewhere in Wyoming, and many of them went up on the south banks of the Platte River, striking the Oregon Trail near Fort Kearny.
+Even those who went by way of Omaha did not follow the old California Trail up the north side of the Platte River.
+Thousands of them kept to the north of the Elkhorn or Loups Rivers and finally converged into the Oregon Trail somewhere in Wyoming.
+Many of them went up on the south banks of the Platte River, striking the Oregon Trail near Fort Kearny.

 The Mormon Trails of northern Kansas and southern Nebraska started from the following points mainly: Independence and St. Joseph, Missouri; Leavenworth and Atchison, Kansas, and quite a number crossed the Missouri River at Brownsville and Nebraska City.

 This trail entered Nebraska about three miles east of the southwest corner of Jefferson County and followed a ridge down to Rose Creek Valley, where they built a crude log bridge across this stream, about half a mile below the present town of Reynolds.
-The early settlers of Rose Creek Valley found the pilings of this bridge still in position when they came in 1862, and they used this trail in going to Waterville, Blue Rapids and points on the Missouri River for supplies.
+The early settlers of Rose Creek Valley found the pilings of this bridge still in position when they came in 1862, and they used this trail to go to Waterville, Blue Rapids, and points on the Missouri River for supplies.

-The main branch, after crossing Rose Creek, kept on to the north and west, entering Thayer County, joining the old Oregon Trail in the vicinity of Hebron, on the Little Blue River.
+After crossing Rose Creek, the main branch continued to the north and west, entering Thayer County and joining the old Oregon Trail in the vicinity of Hebron on the Little Blue River.

-The few Mormons that crossed the Missouri River at Brownville and Nebraska City followed the trails that other travelers had established over the prairies, the lower one joining the Oregon Trail, on the Big Sandy River, in Jefferson County, and the Nebraska City Trail joining it a few miles east of Fort Kearny.
-While these Mormon Trails have not been definitely located, the above is probably correct enough for the purposes of need for the recording of their existence.
-To accurately trace them would be a stupendous task, perhaps impossible, for nearly all of the rutted and scarred evidences of their travel have been effaced by nature and agriculture, and only here and there, can be found some unmistakable old-time road descending or ascending some hill, pasture, or meadowlands, that have not been disturbed by the plow.
+The few Mormons that crossed the Missouri River at Brownville and Nebraska City followed the trails that other travelers had established over the prairies, the lower one joining the Oregon Trail, on the Big Sandy River, in Jefferson County and the Nebraska City Trail joining it a few miles east of Fort Kearny.
+While these Mormon Trails have not been definitely located, the above is probably correct enough for the purposes of need for recording of their existence.
+To accurately trace them would be a stupendous task, perhaps impossible, for nearly all of the rutted and scarred evidence of their travel has been effaced by nature and agriculture, and only here and there can be found some unmistakable old-time road descending or ascending some hill, pasture, or meadowlands, that have not been disturbed by the plow.

-Many of these marks, especially across the smooth prairies or bottomlands, had been effaced even at the time that the country was surveyed in the late 1850s and early 1860s.
-On the original surveys of many of the counties of Kansas and Nebraska, through which these trails were alleged to have passed, there appear marks and notations of such roads, being designated as “Mormon Trail,” but they are disconnected and somewhat confusing.
+Many of these marks, especially across the smooth prairies or bottomlands, had been effaced even when the country was surveyed in the late 1850s and early 1860s.
+On the original surveys of many of the counties of Kansas and Nebraska, through which these trails were alleged to have passed, there appear marks and notations of such roads being designated as “Mormon Trail,” but they are disconnected and somewhat confusing.

 A whole volume might be written of this great religious exodus, unparalleled in American History, which reached from the banks of the Missouri River to the Great Salt Lake in an endless procession, toiling with their wagons and handcarts loaded with provisions and material for their new homes.
 Thousands did not survive the hardships and suffering of the journey.
-Whole caravans were wiped out by hostile Indians and blizzards.
+Hostile Indians and blizzards wiped out whole caravans.
 Mormons continued to use the Oregon Trail from Independence through the 1850s and ’60s.
 General Albert Sidney Johnston also used this trail during 1857-58 for dispatching various detachments and the supplies for over 5,000 soldiers with which he had been ordered to subjugate the Mormons, who had defied the authority of the National Government.

 By Charles Dawson in 1912.

-Roughly 70,000 Mormons traveled along the Mormon Trail from 1846 to 1869 in order to escape religious persecution.
-The Pioneer Company of 1846-1847 established a route from Nauvoo, Illinois, to Salt Lake City, Utah, covering about 1,300 miles that would include the construction of new ferries and bridges, and the placement of markers for others to follow.
+Roughly 70,000 Mormons traveled along the Mormon Trail from 1846 to 1869 to escape religious persecution.
+The Pioneer Company of 1846-1847 established a route from Nauvoo, Illinois, to Salt Lake City, Utah, covering about 1,300 miles, including constructing new ferries and bridges and the placement of markers for others to follow.